week07

 Stored XSS

-Arguably more dangerous… Anyone who opens a page that returns content from that same database may be victim to a stored XSS attack
+Typically more dangerous than reflected.
+Anyone who opens a page that returns content from that same database may be victim to a stored XSS attack.

 • Twitter Self Retweeting